 Around £10 billion of building materials are imported to the UK every year, and the trade deal ensured the continued importation of building materials from the EU without additional tariffs.
 This helped to mitigated the potential for the availability of materials to decline.

 But the construction industry is experiencing challenges with certain building materials, including timber and plaster shortages, which can be traced back to the first lockdown.

 The availability of supplies will also be influenced by the length of supply chains, which remain strained, although not entirely due to Brexit.
 There has reportedly been a slowdown in the production from some factories in the EU because of Covid-19.

-To avoid potential price rises, Stevens has this advice: “Sit down with your drawings and spec sheets and tell suppliers what you need, even if your project is months or even a year away.
+The impact of Brexit could lead to short or medium-term disruption, so to avoid price rises Andy Stevens has this advice: “Sit down with your drawings and spec sheets and tell suppliers what you need, even if your project is months or even a year away.
 Negotiate hard and don’t be afraid to bounce them off each other.

 “If you can order your materials early and store them, this could help you dodge the looming price increases.”

 Another method is using reclaimed materials, which is cost-effective and protects the environment.
 “Roof timbers, for example, can be used for stud work,” Stevens says.
 “Planing them to the correct size will be cheaper than buying new timber.
 Shopping around and securing prices before costs go up will save you a lot of money too.
 It’s never too early to start.”